Application Development is a term that describes the tools and strategies used to conceptualize, design, build, and implement software applications.

 What this step looks like will depend heavily on the methodology you decide to apply.
 A Waterfall approach will require that the development team begin building the ‘skeleton’ of the application so that they can then move onto the more-specific aspects of the software.
 An iterative, Agile approach will instead begin working on prototypes that can be rolled out to generate feedback, adapting the app's functionality as you go.

-As the need for internal and external business applications continues to grow, organisations in all industries are bringing application development in house.
-This can mean significant advantages for the businesses, their employees and the customers that depend on them.
+As the need for internal and external business applications continues to grow, organizations in all industries are bringing application development in house.
+This can mean significant advantages for the businesses, their employees, and the customers that depend on them.
 That said, application development can also be a complicated process fraught with pitfalls.
 Here, we identify several tips for improving your business’ approach to application development:

 Application development shouldn’t be a goal in and of itself.
 Before you get started, identify and define how application development will help support your other business objectives.